IronCAD/python-ironcad/README.md

 ![help function](docs/images/help.png)

 ### intellisense in Visual Studio Code
-if you want to use intellisense to see object members, you can use python type hints
+if you want to use intellisense to see object members, you can use python type hints. (this also works in pycharm)

 ![Intellisense](docs/images/intellisense.png)

+# known issues
+- INOVATE is currently not supported
+- Some methods that use VARIANT type don't work
+- currently only targets the most recent installed version of IRONCAD